 Q4.
 What do you need before you contact a prospective influencer?

-A: Understand your marketing goals, such as the content you require, the duration of the influencer campaign and the desired outcome.
-Also, determine your budget limits first before you look for an influencer.
+A. Before contacting a potential influencer, you must define your marketing goals, such as the content you require, the duration of the influencer campaign, and the desired outcome.
+Also, determine your budget limits, as this will determine the type of influencer you can work with.

 Q5.
 What is a typical commission rate for influencers?

-A: Different variables affect the commission rates for influencers, but on average, the figure stands at around 10%.
+A. Different variables affect the commission rates for influencers, but on average, the figure stands at around 10%.
+Affiliates may earn 5–30% per sale, while sponsored posts charge flat fees.

 Ready to Get Started with Influencer Marketing?